-Due to its location and amount of effort to reach the temple.
-Lempuyang Temple has never been a famous spot for the tourist.
-Despite the temple is the oldest shrine on the island.
+Due to its remote location and the amount of effort to reach the temple.
+In the beginning, Lempuyang Temple has never been a famous spot for tourists.
+Despite the fact, that it is the oldest shrine on the island.
 Besakih Temple always gets the overflow visitors.
 But when it comes to the ritual and ceremonial.
 Penataran Agung Lempuyang Temple is always packed with locals.

-In Lempuyang Temple, tourists will have a bigger chance to see religious ceremony.
-The ritual, prayer, and worship of God manifested in Lempuyang Temple.
-Afterall, the temple is believed as the first Hindu Temple in Bali.
+In Lempuyang temple, tourists will have a bigger chance to see religious ceremonies.
+After all, the temple is believed as the first Hindu Temple in Bali.

-From time to time the same religious advice has been pass through generations.
+From time to time the same advice has been passed through Balinese generations.
 That at least once a year, a Hindu Balinese should go to Lempuyang Temple.
-The life guidance pass in the local belief is not just a sole tradition.
+The life guidance passed in the local belief is not just a sole tradition.

 The advice to visit Lempuyang Temple is strongly suggested in an old Hindu manuscript.
-Praying and worship in the Lempuyang temple is obligatory for Balinese Hindu people.
-The Balinese will be facing a serious consequence for disobeying it.
+Praying and worship in the Lempuyang temple are obligatory for Balinese Hindu people.
+The Balinese will be facing serious consequences for disobeying it.

-The locals believe that praying to the God in Lempuyang temple – ask for a blessing, in return they will achieve blissfulness in life.
+The locals believe that by praying to the God in Lempuyang temple – asking for a blessing, in return, they will achieve blissfulness in life.
 It will avoid any disputes in family and society.
-The God will even grant people wish such as to live a long life.
+God will even grant people wish such as to live a long life.

 For people that begin to learn or dedicate life to science and society.
-A blessing in Lempuyang Luhur Temple believed will sort out any problem in their way.
+A blessing in Lempuyang Luhur temple believed will sort out any problem in their way.
 It will then be easier for them to achieve their goals.
-This is also the reason why the Balinese people working in the government going to the temple.
-At least once a year.
+By all means, this is a reason why Balinese people working in the government go to the temple at least once a year.